Klortho/gene-protein-tool/README.md

 * ✓Modularize the templates, so that there's only one `base`, that provides the overall styles and JS, and others just insert the content.

+* Save button
+    * Use Ajax
+    * Implement the save.
+    * Disabled styling on the save button, when the resultset has been saved.

 * Work on display page